humsstel/tel_cards/README.md

 The steps below detail how to set up and maintain your own instance of the Solutions app, ready to populate with content.

+First, fork the tel_cards repository using your own GitHub account.
+A fork is a copy of a repository and will allow you to experiment without affecting the original project.

+You'll then need to create a local clone to begin working with the files on your computer.
+Guidance on how to do this can be found at https://help.github.com/articles/fork-a-repo/.

 ### Run the application with hot-reloading (launches dev server)
 Use `yarn start` or if you don't have yarn, `npm run start`.